wiebo-troost/simple-event-scheduler/README.md

 a job needs to be executed is much better.
 You already have a fully configured server runtime environment, there is no need to replicate that to a 'job-runner'.
 If you're in the situation that you a long running job that consumes a large amount of resources, this scheduler offers the flexibility to run those jobs in a dedicated environment.
 So it's the best of both worlds!

+# Getting Started
+Install the scheduler with `npm install simple-event-scheduler`.
+Please refer to the [documentation](https://binaryops-wiebo.github.io/simple-event-scheduler/) for all the details.
 # Persistent jobs

 The 'jobs' are stored in the database.
 Database adapters are used to persist the job data in the database of